 2. The base with vegetables is NOT sauteed & seasoned well initially.

-You can’t throw vegetables into a pot and expect svíčková to appear in a puff of purple smoke magically.
+You can't throw vegetables into a pot and expect the svickova sauce to appear in the pot at the end of cooking magically.

-As the first step, you must sauté diced vegetables with butter, season them with sugar, salt, and vinegar.
+As a first step, you must sauté diced vegetables with butter and season them with sugar, salt, and vinegar.

 It takes some time, but if you do this part faithfully, svíčková’s taste will be strong and darn delicious from the very beginning!